Help conserve wildlife habitat and support outdoor recreation in Hancock County, Maine!

 Sponsor a Special Project or Event

 Great Pond Mountain Conservation Trust is a 501(c)(3) nonprofit organization.
-Contributions may be fully tax-deductible.
+Contributions are tax-deductible as described in IRS code.